Free Pascal: Supported dialects

 Initially, Free Pascal adopted the de facto standard dialect of Pascal programmers, Borland Pascal, but later adopted Delphi's Object Pascal.
 From version 2.0 on, Delphi compatibility has been continuously implemented or improved.

-The project has a compilation mode concept, and the developers made it clear that they would incorporate working patches for the standardized dialects of the American National Standards Institute (ANSI) and International Organization for Standardization (ISO) to create a standards-compliant mode.
+The compiler can operate in different modes, for example the developers made it clear that they would incorporate working patches for the standardized dialects of the American National Standards Institute (ANSI) and International Organization for Standardization (ISO) to create a standards-compliant mode.

 A small effort has been made to support some of the Apple Pascal syntax to ease interfacing to the Classic Mac OS and macOS.
 The Apple dialect implements some standard Pascal features that Turbo Pascal and Delphi omit.

 The 2.2.x release series did not significantly change the dialect objectives beyond roughly Delphi 7 level syntax, instead aiming for closer compatibility.
 A notable exception to this was the addition of support for generics to Free Pascal in version 2.2.0, several years before they were supported in any capacity by Delphi.

 In 2011 several Delphi 2006-specific features were added in the development branch, and some of the starting work for the features new in Delphi 2009 (most notably the addition of the UnicodeString type) was completed.
 The development branch also has an Objective-Pascal extension for Objective-C (Cocoa) interfacing.

-As of version 2.7.1, Free Pascal implemented basic ISO Pascal mode, though many things such as the Get and Put procedures, and the file-buffer variable concept for file handling were still absent.

-As of version 3.0.0, ISO Pascal mode is fairly complete.
-It has been able to compile standardpascal.org's P5 ISO Pascal compiler with no changes.
+Beginning with version 2.7.1, Free Pascal added support for ISO Pascal.
+As of version 3.0.0, it has been able to compile standardpascal.org's P5 ISO Pascal compiler with no changes.

 History

 Early years

-Free Pascal was created when Borland clarified that Borland Pascal development for DOS would stop with version 7, to be replaced by a Windows-only product, which later became Delphi.

-Student Florian Paul Klämpfl began developing his own compiler written in the Turbo Pascal dialect and produced 32-bit code for the GO32v1 DOS extender, which was used and developed by the DJ's GNU Programming Platform (DJGPP) project at that time.
+Free Pascal was created when Borland clarified that Borland Pascal development for MS-DOS would stop with version 7.
+Student Florian Paul Klämpfl began developing his own compiler written in the Turbo Pascal dialect which produced 32-bit code for the GO32v1 DOS extender, (developed and used by the DJ's GNU Programming Platform project).

-Originally, the compiler was a 16-bit DOS executable compiled by Turbo Pascal.
-After two years, the compiler was able to compile itself and became a 32-bit executable.
+Originally, the compiler was a 16-bit executable compiled by Turbo Pascal.
+After two years, the compiler was able to compile itself into a 32-bit executable.